Melissa Odabash: Career

 Odabash began her career living and working in Italy as a model.
 She decided to start creating her own swimwear by hand, selling them to independent boutiques in Milan and gaining global recognition.
 She opened a store in Notting Hill, London in 2007, followed by one in Chelsea.
 Her brand, which includes swim, beach & ready-to-wear collections is distributed in over 48 countries and retailed in over 250 department stores.

 In 2004, Odabash collaborated Speedo, creating a collection of one-off swimwear pieces to celebrate their 75th anniversary.
 She has also collaborated with Gwyneth Paltrow.
 In 2012, Odabash developed a line of unisex hats to raise money and awareness for the Elton John AIDS Foundation.

 In 2014, Odabash won Salon International de la lingerie's Designer of the Year award and was awarded as one of the 50 Most Influential People of London at The London Lifestyle Awards; as well as winning Retailer of the Year in 2015.
 She is a guest speaker at business schools in the UK and US including Condé Nast's College of Fashion & Design and Harvard Business School.

 In June 2021, she was appointed an honorary member of the Order of the British Empire (MBE), for services to international swimwear fashion.
 Her Honours presentation at Buckingham Palace took place in November 2022.

 Personal life

-Odabash is married to Nicolas De Santis, an English entrepreneur, and they have two grown daughters.
+Odabash is married to Nicolas De Santis, an Italian businessman, and they have two grown daughters.